Niranjannmitmysore/Go-Tutorial/8.maps/README.md

 	m      => variable assigned
-	map    => key words to create a map string => this describes the datatype of the keys in the maps int    => this describes the datatype of the keys in the maps
+	map    => key words to create a map string => this describes the datatype of the keys in the maps int    => this describes the datatype of the values in the maps

 ```